Site Access Settings

 - RSS Feed: Defines the RSS feed for directory.
 Items created within an associated page will be published to the chosen feed.

 - URL Type: Defines the URL structure by normalizing links inserted on the page to the chosen type, Absolute, Root Relative, or Page Relative.
 This is used by the Dependency Manager and WYSIWYGEditor for internal links.
 The default setting is (Inherit from Site Settings), which means that if the URL Type is set for a directory, but not set recursively for subdirectories, the subdirectories will take the value of the setting from the site record.
-Click here to read more about URL Type.

 - Exclude Search: Prevents the included content from being indexed for inclusion in results for Quick Search.

 - Exclude from Sitemap: Prevents the file from being included in the XML sitemap generated for a site.
+This is only available to Level 10 users.

 - Click Save.